muha-the-bug/passwds/README.md

 # password-files:
-passwordlists for wifi in arabic countries.
+passwordlists for passwords used in arabic countries.